-This Code will be reviewed bi-annually by the Board of Delegat Group Limited.
+This Code will be reviewed every two years by the Board of Delegat Group Limited.

 Fundamental and Core Principles

 Directors and staff members (employees) are required to act in the best interests of the Company (and Group), its shareholders and stakeholders.